EsotericSoftware/spine-superspineboy/README.md

 ## Download

-Super Spineboy can be [downloaded](esotericsoftware.com/files/demos/superSpineboy.jar) in binary form and run on Windows, Mac or Linux.
+Super Spineboy can be [downloaded](http://esotericsoftware.com/files/demos/superSpineboy.jar) in binary form and run on Windows, Mac or Linux.
 Java 1.6+ is required.

 ## Controls

-Left click shoots toward the mouse position. `A` is left, `D` is right, `W` is jump.
+* Left click shoots toward the mouse position. `A` is left, `D` is right, `W` is jump.

-Alternatively, `left arrow` is left, `right arrow` is right, `space` is jump.
+* Alternatively, `left arrow` is left, `right arrow` is right, `space` is jump.
+* Press `alt + enter` or click `Fullscreen` in the menu to run the game fullscreen.
+* Press the number keys `1` through `6` to control the game speed, allowing you to see how smooth the animations are and the transitions between animations.
+* Press `tilda` or `P` to pause.
+* Press `Z` to zoom in/out so you can see the animations more easily.

 ## Gameplay tips